frednora/gramado/k08/README.md

-# k08 - Pre-kernel stuff
+# k08

-Pre-kernel stuff.
-Just like the bootloader.
+Some OS main components that are not the kernel image itself.

 ## The initialization